 Original Public Ivies

-Moll had selected eight specific institutions to compare with the eight Ivy League institutions in an attempt to capture the fact that “prestige in higher education is an odd combination of tradition and folklore.”
+Moll had selected eight specific public institutions to compare with the eight Ivy League institutions in an attempt to capture the fact that “prestige in higher education is an odd combination of tradition and folklore.”
 The original eight Public Ivies were:

 - College of William & Mary